Aluminum Wiring in Tampa

 It may or may not come as a surprise to you, but from the mid-1960s to the 1970s, homes were commonly built using aluminum wiring due to a shortage of copper.
 This alternate wiring was, in fact, a serious issue that has far-reaching implications for homeowners even today.
 Homes with this type of wiring are at a greater risk of danger because aluminum wiring heats up more than copper, which can damage the connections and start a fire.
 This potential fire hazard has led to significant concerns among homeowners, insurance companies, and the real estate market.

 The era when aluminum wiring was extensively used in residential construction was driven by economic factors and supply shortages.
 Copper, the traditional choice for wiring due to its superior conductivity and safety features, became expensive and scarce during this period.
-As a result, aluminum became a more affordable alternative.
-However, aluminum wiring introduced unforeseen risks that took time to fully grasp.
+As a result, it a more affordable alternative.
+However, this introduced unforeseen risks that took time to fully grasp.

 The primary concern with aluminum wiring lies in its behavior under electrical load.
 Aluminum has different thermal expansion characteristics compared to copper, which can lead to loosening of connections over time.
 When electricity flows through aluminum wiring, it generates heat as a natural part of the process.
 However, due to aluminum’s higher resistance and its tendency to expand and contract more than copper when heated, the connections between wires and terminals can become loose.
 These loose connections create a high-resistance junction that generates even more heat, potentially leading to overheating, arcing, and, in the worst cases, fires.